ibm-cloud-docs/containers/cs_versions.md

 **Deprecated versions**: When clusters are running on a deprecated Kubernetes version, you have 30 days to review and update to a supported Kubernetes version before the version becomes unsupported.
 During the deprecation period, your cluster is still functional, but might require updates to a supported release to fix security vulnerabilities.
 You cannot create new clusters that use the deprecated version.

 **Unsupported versions**: If you are running clusters on a Kubernetes version that is not supported, review potential impacts for updates below and then immediately [update the cluster](cs_cluster_update.html#update) to continue receiving important security updates and support.
+Unsupported clusters cannot add or reload existing worker nodes.

-*  **Attention**: If you wait until your cluster is three or more minor versions behind a supported version, you must force the update, which might cause unexpected results or failure.
+If you wait until your cluster is three or more minor versions behind a supported version, you must force the update, which might cause unexpected results or failure.
+For example, if your cluster runs Kubernetes version 1.9 or earlier, when you update the master to 1.12 or later, most pods fail by entering a state such as `MatchNodeSelector`, `CrashLoopBackOff` or `ContainerCreating` until you updat the worker nodes to the same version.<br><br>After you update the cluster to a supported version, your cluster can resume normal operations and continue receiving support.
-*  Unsupported clusters cannot add or reload existing worker nodes.
-*  After you update the cluster to a supported version, your cluster can resume normal operations and continue receiving support.
+{: important}

 </br>